Unlike most financial advisors, Richard Bernstein Advisors LLC takes a top-down macro approach to asset allocation.

 Richard Bernstein Advisors had no disclosures of legal or regulatory action in its latest filings with the U.S. Securities & Exchange Commission (SEC).

-One thing worth noting: as mentioned earlier, in some cases, Richard Bernstein Advisors receives performance-based fees.
+As a fee-based firm, Richard Bernstein Advisors can receive performance-based fees.
 According to the firm's Form ADV, "Performance-based compensation arrangements create an incentive for RBA to recommend investments that may be riskier or more speculative than those that might be recommended under a different fee arrangement, such as a management fee only arrangement."
 That said, the firm is legally obligated by its fiduciary duty to act in the best interests of its clients.